tomrockdsouza/tomrockdsouza/README.md

 - Explore the hiring challenge for a backend engineer position using FastAPI.
   - Repository: [FastAPI Challenge](https://github.com/tomrockdsouza/fastapi-challenge)

-### 3. Full Stack Developer Hiring Role in Medicine Data Science
+### 3. Full Stack Developer Hiring Challenge in Medicine Data Science
 - Discover the hiring role for a full stack developer in the field of medical data science.
   - Repository: [Medical Imaging DICOM Assignment](https://github.com/tomrockdsouza/medical-imaging-dicom-assignment)